 This is the only way to cut through the saturated freelancing world.

 Focus on reputation management: You can offer content at low cost, or you can exceed customer’s expectations initially when you are new to Upwork.
 By this, you’ll attract good reviews and track records.
-Once you build a solid track record, you can higher your rates.
+Once you build a solid track record, you can increase your rates.

-Remember that once you ruin your profile, you won’t have much control over it.
+Remember that, once you ruin your profile, you won’t have much control over it.